mbabynames search ✿

 Darcy Elise

-Put "noble and strong" next to "pledged to God" and you get a name that feels considered.
+Put "dark one" next to "pledged to God" and you get a name that feels considered.
 Darcy Elise works on paper and out loud.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Darcy Sophia

-The meaning of Darcy is "noble and strong"; Sophia is "wisdom".
+The meaning of Darcy is "dark one"; Sophia is "wisdom".
 There is a natural balance between the two.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Darcy Eloise

-Put "noble and strong" next to "healthy, wide" and you get a name that feels considered.
+Put "dark one" next to "healthy, wide" and you get a name that feels considered.
 Darcy Eloise works on paper and out loud.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast